Contact Group on Belarus

 Parliamentary Assembly

-The Parliamentary Assembly – which brings together parliamentarians from the Council of Europe’s 46 member states – has emphasised its strong support for democratic forces in Belarus, condemned repression by the Lukashenka regime, and demanded the release of political prisoners.
-The leader of Belarus’s democratic forces Sviatlana Tsikhanouskaya has addressed PACE on several occasions.
+The Parliamentary Assembly – which brings together parliamentarians from the Council of Europe’s 46 member states –has emphasised its strong support for Belarusian democratic forces, condemned repression by the Lukashenka regime, called for free and fair elections in the country, and demanded the release of political prisoners.
+The leader of Belarus’s democratic forces Sviatlana Tsikhanouskaya has addressed the Assembly on several occasions.

-In a January 2024 resolution, the Assembly set out wide-ranging proposals to build a democratic future for Belarus, including the creation of a representative delegation of Belarusian democratic forces to the Assembly, which has been invited to participate in its work from the beginning of the 2025 Session.
+In a 2025 resolution, the Assembly said the so-called presidential elections in Belarus in January 2025 “lack any democratic credibility” and as a result it sees “no grounds for recognising the legitimacy of Aliaksandr Lukashenka as president”.
+In a resolution a year earlier, the Assembly set out wide-ranging proposals to build a democratic future for Belarus, including the creation of a representative delegation of Belarusian democratic forces to the Assembly, which has participated in its work since January 2025.
 The Assembly has also established a General Rapporteur for a Democratic Belarus.

-A June 2023 resolution on Belarusians in exile called for legal and practical steps to ease their stay outside Belarus, and to support Belarusian education and culture outside the country, with concrete actions subsequently developed in 2024 in "The Luxembourg Solutions", with parliamentarians and Belarusian democratic forces, to aid the implementation of this resolution.
+A June 2023 resolution on Belarusians in exile called for legal and practical steps to ease their stay outside Belarus, and to support Belarusian education and culture outside the country.
+Concrete actions – "The Luxembourg Solutions"– were developed in 2024 , with parliamentarians and Belarusian democratic forces to carry this work forward.
+An IT tool to support the implementation of “The Luxembourg Solutions” is currently under preparation.

-The Assembly has also demanded an international tribunal for Belarusian leaders involved in aggression against Ukraine, and urged a total ban on Belarusian athletes taking part in the Paris Olympics.
-It awarded the Václav Havel Human Rights Prize to Belarusian human rights activist Maria Kalesnikava in 2021, and continues to urge her release.
+The Assembly has also demanded an international tribunal for Belarusian leaders involved in aggression against Ukraine.
+It awarded the Václav Havel Human Rights Prize to Belarusian human rights activist Maria Kalesnikava in 2021, condemned her detention and welcomed her release in December 2025.

 Congress of Local and Regional Authorities